-2019 INFORMATION & INSIGHTS For Entrepreneurs & Employers
+INFORMATION & INSIGHTS For Entrepreneurs & Employers BOYAR)]|[(MILLER

+FELLOW BUSINESS OWNERS.

-FELLOW BUSINESS OWNERS, The entrepreneurial spirit is alive and well.
+The entrepreneurial spirit thrives even in adversity.

-Starting, growing or selling a business is exhilarating and current trends indicate that this may be a good time to put plans into action.
-The Houston economy is strong, some capital is still available, and the city possesses a powerful support network for business owners.
+Starting, growing or selling a business is exhilarating.
+The city of Houston possesses a powerful support network for business owners.

 We understand the challenges and the opportunities in building a business, and we have helped clients put their dreams into action.
 BoyarMiller serves as a strategic partner for businesses of all sizes-from entrepreneurs to Fortune 500 companies.
 Whether you are forming, buying, selling, or expanding a business, we support and help you to advance your business goals by bringing new possibilities into focus with clarity and confidence.

 We also believe in sharing our knowledge and providing perspectives to help our clients succeed.
 This eBook offers information and insights that may be of interest to both entrepreneurs and employers.
 Regardless the size of your business, we hope you find it of value as you assess your business plans and challenges.